 High Performance Computing — HPC

-Shared supercomputing resources for Columbia researchers.
+Shared high performance computing resources for Columbia researchers.

 Also known as HPC and Shared HPC.

 CUIT’s High Performance Computing service provides a cluster of computing resources that power transactions across numerous research groups and departments at the University, as well as additional projects and initiatives as demand and resources allow.
 The Shared Research Computing Policy Advisory Committee (SRCPAC) oversees the operation of existing HPC clusters through faculty-led subcommittees.
-SRCPAC is also responsible for the governance of the Shared Research Computing Facility (SCRF) as well as making policy recommendations for shared research computing at the University.

 Please note that HPC service is available 24x7.
 Downtimes for maintenance may be scheduled every 3 months.
 The duration of these planned outages varies but is typically less than a day and is announced to users in advance.